dustlang/crates.io/docs/CONTRIBUTING.md

 ## Submitting a Pull Request

-As an initiative to improve the documentation of the crates.io codebase, we would like to see all new types and functions, public and private, to have documentation comments on them.
+As an initiative to improve the documentation of the starships.in codebase, we would like to see all new types and functions, public and private, to have documentation comments on them.
 If you change an existing type or function, and it doesn't have a documentation comment on it, it'd be great if you could add one to it too.